VaggStamatis/TextToSpeech-API/README.md

 Eclipse

 # Creator
-Evangelos Stamatis and Andreas Katsantonis as part of their undergraduate studies on the department of Computer Science and Engineerin Univercity of Ioannina
+Evangelos Stamatis and Andreas Katsantonis as part of their undergraduate studies on the department of Computer Science and Engineerin Univercity of Ioanninaσ.